-One exception – If you are running an SES AR or G Series hookless rim, you may only run innertubes with a tubeless compatible tire.
+One exception – If you are running an any of our current Road, Gravel, or Mountain rims, as of May 2022 all of these wheels use Hookless rims and you may only run innertubes with a tubeless compatible tire.
 It is equally important to adhere to each rim’s maximum tire pressure rating.
 This ensures that the tire will remain safely seated on the rim.

 MISCONCEPTION #3 – TUBELESS IS UNRELIABLE